kylenod/ITFDN-Mod07/docs/index.md

 ```
 Listing 3

 #### Pickling Research
 While working on this script, I read through several online resources about Python pickle.
 The one I found most useful was a Medium article appropriately titled **Pickling in Python** by Alison Salerno.
 I appreciated that was a high-level overview that did not presuppose prior knowledge of other programming languages.
 Other articles either seemed to provide a comprehensive overview of pickling parameters or were meant to address specific use-cases for developers.
 This article concisely distilled high-level concepts, balancing prose with images and code examples.
 The article is available at the following link:

 https://medium.com/swlh/pickling-in-python-ac3c7a045ae5

 ### Exception Handling
 #### Built-in Exceptions
 Another concept explored thoroughly in week 7 was Try-Except error handling.
-When an error occurs while running Python, the program provides information on the type of error the occurred.
+When an error occurs while running Python, the program provides information on the type of error that occurred.
 For example, if you try to cast a string of letters as an integer, Python will return a ValueError, because it cannot perform that function on that value (Figure 10):
 ![Built-in ValueError in Python](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture10.png "Built-in ValueError in Python")
 Figure 10.
 Built-in ValueError in Python